BLOG CATEGORIES

 With port injection, the fuel injectors are situated right inside the intake manifold, producing a fuel stream to mix with the air.
 That air/fuel mixture is shot straight into the combustion chamber through a valve.
 As the fuel passes through the valve area, much of the debris gets cleaned off - because as we all know, gasoline is an excellent solvent.

-Direct injection, however, is the more common
+Direct injection, however, is the more common approach for new engines.
+This system places the

 Continue Reading »